 It’s best to plan a morning appointment.
 At this time of the day, your baby will be fresh from a full night’s rest.

 It’s also a good idea to bring another person along to help.
-Either both parents can go or take a friend, someone your child feels safe with.

 Keep the Mood Light